nrasch/nrasch.github.io/_posts/2020-07-04-beginning-of-sprint-analysis.md

 These tickets need to be decomposed into smaller sized stories/tasks that allow for 1) iterable, trackable development, and 2)  greater transparency into progress so the team can act in time if blockers or other impediments surface.

 Lastly, we have the four zero point user stories.
 These may or may not be an issue:  Perhaps they are items so small they can literally be completed in a matter of minutes and are included for bookkeeping, or perhaps they are indicators of a larger issue occurring during sprint refinement and/or planning.

 I would recommend that the scrum master inspect each of these items and validate the story point values assigned.
 If it turns out these stories should have had a non-zero value assigned then this would be a good coaching area for the team for proper story refinement, estimating, and what to include during sprint planning.

-Other than that the graph looks good, and clearly the team is able to decompose a majority of their stories into smaller items.
+Other than that the graph looks good, and the team is decomposing the majority of their stories into smaller items.

 #### Least and Greatest Story Point Items